-We encourage children to decorate their journals to make them personal to them.
-We’d also encourage you to talk to your child about their journal and to talk to them about if and how you might support them.
-If you read with them, you might like to record a comment too.
 Time and time again, research shows that learning to read - and to love to read - is directly linked to children's success at school and beyond.
 As parents, you can make a big difference to your child’s success as a reader by encouraging your child to read as much and as widely as possible at home.
 A short daily reading session at home can make all the difference to your child’s progress.
+This can be listening to your child read, reading alongside your child, reading to your child, or listening to someone else read (i.e. audiobooks or online read aloud).
 Keep your eye out for regular ideas and suggestions for how you can help your child develop as a reader in the school’s newsletter.

 Supporting your child's writing at home: top tips from pobble.com